chadkluck/serverless-sam-8ball-example/README.md

 ### Deploy

 Now you will need to come up with a name for your stack.
 If you are using your own account, for the purposes of this tutorial I would recommend `sam-8ball-1`.
-If you are using an account shared with others I would suggest adding your name and test to the stack name. `sam-8ball-<yourname>-1`.
+If you are using an account shared with others I would suggest adding your name to the stack name. `sam-8ball-<yourname>-1`.
 We will later deploy a `-test` and a `-prod` and, if you need to, you may always increment the number on the end.
 You can deploy the same app any number of times!

 Let's deploy our app.
 For the first deploy we will add `--guided` to the command (to set up our parameters).